Open versus closed source content management systems

 Why a closed source system might be better for business

 If you’re tired of having to worry about WordPress or any other CMS’s agenda in the future, or find being beholden to the direction that these large platforms head towards limiting, then a closed source system might be a good idea.
 Working with developers who use a closed source system, it is possible to eliminate these concerns.
-Concentrating only on visitor and business owners’ needs, and never dragging clients into code issues, closed source developers can create in-house CMSs that work for your business rather than a lowest common denominator.
+Concentrating only on visitor and business owners’ needs, and never dragging clients into code issues, closed source developers can create in-house CMSs that work for your business rather than at the lowest common denominator.
+That's what the it'seeze system is - a managed proprietory CMS with a team of developers working on it to the benefit of all our clients, applying key decisions to it (when needed) that benefit all our clients at the same time with every managed update.
+None of our clients are at risk of being on the bleeding edge of technology or falling into the trap of having made a mistake that they do not feel the repurcussions of for a few weeks or months.

 Rather than using a CMS designed by thousands of different people with no coherent plan in place, why not work more closely with a dedicated content strategist?
 They, in turn, can work closely with the IT and development team.
 In essence, why not build your content management system around your content rather than the other way around?